tomjoht/tomjoht.github.io/_posts/2024/08/2024-08-26-routines-and-habit-stacking.md

 By implementation intention, Clear means that carving out a clear plan for when you're going to implement the intention/goal.
 For example, after X trigger, I will do Y goal.
 He says this is more powerful than motivation (wanting to do the goal) alone.

-In sum, to integrate your habit stacking approach, follow these steps:
+Basically, to integrate your habit stacking approach, follow these steps:

 1. Identify the new habits you want to incorporate.
 2. Identify the existing routines you have in your day.